kepi/IcingaChromedStatus/README.md

 Icinga Status for Google Chrome™
 ================================

+**THIS PROJECT IS NOT UPDATED AND MAINTAINED ANY MORE, PLEASE CONSIDER TO SWITCH TO DIFFERENT ALTERNATIVES**

 Icinga Status is simple open source extension for Google Chrome™ that helps you watch over your Icinga or Nagios instance.

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/thing/381395)